Lilya Budaghyan: Recognition

-Prof. Budaghyan won the Emil Artin Junior Prize in Mathematics in 2011 for a joint paper with Tor Helleseth titled “New commutative semifields defined by new PN multinomials”.
-In 2022 another paper co-authored by Lilya Budaghyan led to Emil Artin Junior Prize "Relation between o-equivalence and EA-equivalence for Niho bent functions".
+Budaghyan won the Emil Artin Junior Prize in Mathematics for outstanding contributions in algebra, geometry and number theory in 2011 for a joint paper with Tor Helleseth titled “New commutative semifields defined by new PN multinomials”.
+In 2022 another paper co-authored by Budaghyan led to Emil Artin Junior Prize "Relation between o-equivalence and EA-equivalence for Niho bent functions".

-Lilya Budaghyan held PhD fellowship of Saxen Anhalt (2002), postdoctoral fellowship of Foundation of Mathematical Sciences of Paris (2012), habilitation in mathematics from the University of Paris 8 (2013), "Young Research Talent" grant from the Research Council of Norway (2014), Trond Mohn foundation starting grant award (2016).

 She is a member of the Norwegian Academy of Technological Sciences, elected in 2019.